bigman73/jay-gee-eff/README.md

 ## Important note

-The JGF Schema has changed from v1 to v2. v2 is not backward compatible with v1. jay-gee-eff up to version 1.3.1 supported JGF Schema v1.
-Starting from jay-gee-eff version 2.0.0 there is support for JGF Schema v2 which is a breaking change.
+The JGF Schema has breaking changes from v1 to v2, in other words v2 is not backward compatible with v1. jay-gee-eff up to version 1.3.1 supported JGF Schema v1.
+Starting from jay-gee-eff version 3.0.0 the support for schema V1 has been dropped.
-Files previously generated with jay-gee-eff v1.* can be read with the special function *JGFContainer.loadFromFileV1()\*

 # Installation